inogolo

 • if the language of origin can be determined I ask a native speaker of the language if possible

-• other resources used-- the internet (blogs,forums,news articles,etc), radio and TV media, encyclopedias, dictionaries
+• other resources used include: the internet (blogs,forums,news articles,etc), radio and TV media, encyclopedias, dictionaries

 For the names of specific people and places pronunciations are verified and cross-referenced across multiple authorities when possible.
 The names of people no longer living tend to generate the most disputes.
 If a pronunciation is disputed it will be noted and usually any alternate pronunciations are given as well.
 Sources include: